AndriiBranytskyi/SOEN343_VeloShare/README.md

 ## Instructions to run
 1. Prerequisits: Java 17+, Apache Maven
 2. Dowload project for GitHub
-3. Navigate to root folder and biuld the project: "mvn clean install"
+3. Navigate to root folder and build the project: "mvn clean install"
 4. Run the backend server with "mvn spring-boot:run"
 5. In browser go to http://localhost:8080/UI/HomePage.html